ONSgeo/geospatial-training/pages/docs.md

 ---
 layout: page
-title: Documentation
+title: Courses
 permalink: /docs/
 ---

-# Documentation
+# Courses Available

-Welcome to the {{ site.title }} Documentation pages!
-Here you can quickly jump to a particular page.
+Welcome to {{ site.title }} !
+Here you will find an overview of the courses available.

 <div class="section-index">
     <hr class="panel-line">